andrewpeck/l0mdt-hdl-design/UserLogic/fm/sim/tb_fm/README.md

+This testbench is built to test the FM endpoint in the AXI C2C interface and FM block in UserLogic.
+It validates the HAL/ctrl/src/FM VHDL block that is generated using the regmap utility

 Commands Run Fast Monitoring Testbench

 1. Edit fm_validation_vivado.tcl - Point to location of Xilinx tools , compiled libraries in your linux machine